Large deviation bounds for the Airy point process: Introduction

 \paragraph{Step 3} \textbf{Finally, we obtain large deviation bounds for GUE, and apply the approximation result in Step 2 to transfer these bounds to the Airy point process.} The key for this part is an edge rigidity estimate (Proposition \ref{Edge}) and a separate lemma (Lemma \ref{field}) showing that the eigenvalues of GUE that are far from the edge only impose a negligible effect on the result.
-For the former, we improve upon edge rigidity estimates from \cite{BEY} so that the exponent of the tail probability upper bound satisfies our need (previous results give no control over the exponent).
+For the former, we improve upon edge rigidity estimates from \cite{BEY} so that the exponent in the upper bound on the tail probability satisfies our need (previous results give no control over the exponent).
 For the latter, we combine the edge rigidity estimate with our previous estimates for the Airy point process in Step 1 (transferred to GUE by Step 2), making full use of the two perspectives.

-During the process of proving the large deviation bounds for the Airy point process, we also obtain an approximation result of the Airy point process (more generally, spectrum of $H_{\beta}$ for $\beta\in\mathbb{N}_{+}$) using Gaussian $\beta$ ensembles up to exponentially small probability (Theorem \ref{Main3} below), which might be of independent interest.
+During the process of proving the large deviation bounds for the Airy point process, we also obtain a result (Theorem \ref{Main3} below) on the approximation of the Airy point process (and more generally, the eigenvalues of the stochastic Airy operator $H_{\beta}$ for $\beta\in\mathbb{N}_{+}$) using the Gaussian $\beta$-ensemble (defined in Section \ref{Sect.n2} below) up to an event with \emph{exponentially small probability}, which might be of independent interest.
+Throughout the article, we denote by $H_{\beta,n}$ the Gaussian $\beta$-ensemble of size $n$.
+Background materials on the stochastic Airy operator and the Gaussian $\beta$-ensemble will be presented in Section \ref{Sect.n}.